nanorc - GNU nano’s configuration file

 set fill number

 Set the target width for justifying and automatic hard-wrapping at this number of columns.
-If the value is 0 or less, wrapping will occur at the width of the screen minus number columns, allowing the wrap point to vary along with the width of the screen if the screen is resized.
+If the value is 0 or less, wrapping occurs at the width of the screen minus number columns, allowing the wrap point to vary along with the width of the screen if the screen is resized.
 The default value is -8.

 set functioncolor [bold,][italic,]fgcolor,bgcolor